StrickTechnologies/Strick.PlusCon/docs/escapeSequences.md

 ## `EscapeCodes` class
-The `EscapeCodes` static class contains a number of helpful properties and methods that allow you to do custom things with colors and other formatting.
+The `EscapeCodes` static class contains a number of helpful properties and methods that allow you to do custom things with colors, other formatting and cursor movement, shape & visibility.

 ### Properties